howerj/liblisp/bin/run.md

 ## run.md

-./lisp to run the interpreter, or run 'make run' from the top level directory.
+Type *./lisp* to run the interpreter, or run 'make run' from the top level directory.